Search

 While there are multiple paths that can lead to a successful civilian life, many veterans have found their way after training at a trade school.

-By definition, trade school is a postsecondary educational institution designed to train students for a specific job in a skilled trade career, such as automotive repair, welding or HVAC repair.
-It’s also known as technical or vocational school.
+By definition, a trade school is a postsecondary educational institution designed to train students for a specific job in a skilled trade career, such as automotive repair, welding or HVAC repair.
+It’s also known as a technical or vocational school.

 Programs usually take a fraction of the time necessary to complete a bachelor’s degree, and coursework is focused on a specific vocation.